RunboxScripts/RunboxKeyboardShortcuts/README.md

 * Ask **any** questions
 * Report bugs and problems
-* Make suggestions
-* Request changes
+* Suggest new key shortcuts

 We look forward to hearing from you, thanks!

 ## Changelog

+* 2.1: Clarified shortcut details.
+Cleaned up CSS and JS notation.
 * 2.0: Added support for new Aero theme.
 Backwards compatible with old themes.
 	* Changed message selection styling to fit with Aero theme.
 	* Fixed bug where checkbox was auto-stealing focus.